Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 1. First, we are given the IP of the machine that we will attack in the THM network.

 **Nmap** (**N**etwork **Map**per) is a powerful open-source tool used for network discovery and security auditing.
-It is widely used in network security to discover hosts and services on a computer network, thus creating a "map" of the network.
+It is widely used in network security to discover hosts, services and what program version of the devices on the network, thus creating a "map" (often called fingerprint) of the network.
 Nmap can be used to:

 - Discover live hosts on a network.
 - Identify open ports on a target host.